kevnk/feedbackflow/README.md

 1. Clone this repository or download it to your local machine
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked" and select the root directory of this project
+4. Click "Load unpacked" and select the `chrome-extension` directory of this project
 5. The Feedback Flow extension should now appear in your extensions list

 #### 2. Install the Native Messaging Host